Skip to main content

 Any

-Source portThe source IP port that matches this rule can be in the form of a port range, for example, 8000-9000.
+Source portThe source IP port that matches this rule can be a port range, for example 8000-9000.
 The "Null" option matches all ports.Null

 Destination zoneDevice/Any zone/LAN/WANAny